Privacy notice: Processing of personal data, personal data register for provision of after-school activities

 After-school activities are provided by Espoo’s Finnish Basic Education Unit and Swedish Education and Cultural Services.
 Activities are provided as the city’s own service, as an outsourced service or by providing subsidies to service providers.

-The processing of personal identity codes is based on section 29, subsections 1 and 2 of the Data Protection Act.
-The identification of the data subject and their personal data is important for the performance of a statutory duty.
+The processing of personal identity codes is based on section 29, subsections 1 and 2 of the Data Protection Act (1050/2018).
+The unique identification of the data subject and their personal data is important for the performance of a statutory duty.

-Through the Primus school administration system, the school sees whether the school’s pupils attend after-school activities, their hours of attendance, and the service provider.
-Employees use register data to carry out their duties.
-Most applications for after-school activities are submitted online through Wilma.
+Through the Primus school administration system, school staff see whether the school’s pupils attend after-school activities, their hours of attendance, and the service provider.
+Employees only process personal data based on their duties.
+Most applications for after-school activities are submitted online through Wilma, but a paper form is also available.
 When submitting an application, the guardian decides whether they wish to receive the decision electronically or by post.

 Information obtained from the application for after-school activities: